LEADING OFF: Angels star Trout set to draw a crowd in Philly

 Slumping Tigers shortstop Javier Báez has been benched the last two games, with manager A.J.
 Hinch giving the Detroit newcomer time to reset physically and mentally.

-Baez, who signed a six-year deal for $140 million deal in the offeason, has his lowest batting average (.197) since he was a Chicago Cubs rookie in 2014.
-He’s also just three home runs and 13 RBIs in 40 games.
+Baez, who signed a six-year deal for $140 million in the offseason, has his lowest batting average (.197) since he was a Chicago Cubs rookie in 2014.
+He also has just three home runs and 13 RBIs in 40 games.

 The Tigers have won seven of nine after a slow start.
 They begin a three-game series at Yankee Stadium with rookie right-hander Elvin Rodriguez facing New York ace Gerrit Cole (4-1, 3.12 ERA).